 - Wait about 30-45 seconds and your Mac should reconnect to SabersWireless.

 If afterward the IP still does not start 10., submit a help desk ticket letting us know.

-Sometimes an issue that appears to be a problem with the wireless connection may actually be related to the filtering software (known as Lightspeed Relay).
-The Relay agent runs in the background on all district managed Macs to filter web content.
+Sometimes an issue that appears to be a problem with the wireless connection may actually be related to the filtering software (known as Linewize Connect).
+The Linewize Connect agent runs in the background on all district managed Macs to filter web content.